-The Community Ecology Institute is under contract to purchase a six acre organic farm in Columbia!
-We are protecting this unique property from being developed and will be creating a Community Ecology Center where people can come to learn through hands on experiences about how they can have more happier, healthier, more sustainable lives!
-Please help us to raise the funds needed to secure this farm for the community and create an inspiring, innovative, community education center!
+The Community Ecology Institute has just purchased a 6.4 acre organic farm in our hometown of Columbia, Maryland!
+We are protecting this unique property from being developed, preserving and restoring the farm, and will be creating a Community Ecology Center where people can come to learn through hands on experiences about how they can have happier, healthier, more connected and sustainable lives!
+Please help us to raise the funds needed to transform this "diamond in the rough" into an inspiring, innovative, community education center!

 This project will be of particular interest for those who want to support: